Your essential guide to visiting Wells-next-the-Sea on the North Norfolk Coast

 Wells is famous for its stunning beach – complete with scores of colourful beach huts – that is without doubt one of the best in the country.

 Miles of soft, golden sand stretch into the distance.
+Shorebirds nest in the dunes and feed in the shallow pools.
 Seals bask in the sunshine at the water’s edge.

-Between the quay and the beach there’s a scenic walk with stunning views of the harbour and salt marshes, and a 10¼” gauge miniature train – perfect for carrying tired little legs back to town after a long day building sandcastles, playing games and splashing about in the crystal clear water.
+Between the quay and the beach there’s a scenic walk with stunning views of the salt marshes.
+The walk back to town after a long day building sandcastles, playing games and splashing about in the crystal clear water affords wonderful views of the historic Granary and harbour.

 Behind the beach you’ll find the scented Corsican pine woods – established 150 years ago to protect the land from storms and tides, they’re a delight to explore, while offering a cool and shady respite from the sun.